ofek/pyapp/docs/config.md

 On Windows, this will use `pythonw.exe` instead of `python.exe` to execute [the application](https://docs.python.org/3/using/windows.html#python-application), which avoids a console window from appearing.
 Running a GUI application with `pythonw.exe` means that all `stdout` and `stderr` output from your GUI will be discarded.

 Otherwise, the application will execute as usual.
-PyApp will run your GUI by spawning a new process, such that the console window that calls runs the application terminates after successful spawning.
+PyApp will run your GUI by spawning a new process, such that the console window that runs the application terminates after successful spawning.

 Even when `PYAPP_IS_GUI` is enabled you can still run the application from the command line.
 Furthermore, PyApp-specific logic (e.g. installation and setup) will still display a console window with status messages.

 !!! note
     On macOS, the console by default does not automatically close when processes have terminated (however it can be closed manually without interferring with the GUI).
-The default console behavior [can be changed](https://stackoverflow.com/questions/5560167/osx-how-to-auto-close-terminal-window-after-the-exit-command-executed) in the user settings to close after the last process terminated successfully.
+The default console behavior [can be changed](https://stackoverflow.com/questions/5560167/osx-how-to-auto-close-terminal-window-after-the-exit-command-executed) in the user settings to close after the last process terminates successfully.

 ## Python distribution